Last update: 9/7/2021

 Restaurants that are open in Antigua and Barbuda

 Antigua and Barbuda’s restaurants are open for dining in, takeout, and delivery.
-Restaurants are operating at 50% capacity and may require reservations, so be sure to check if you need to book a table.
+Restaurants may require reservations, so be sure to check if you need to book a table.

 Tables will be located 6 feet apart and all surfaces will be sanitized.
 Guests should wear masks when entering, moving around, and exiting the restaurant.
 Guests should also sanitize their hands upon entering the restaurant and before eating.